Show an act of kindness

-World Kindness Day - Kindness is universally appreciated so why not show some on 13 November 2015!
+World Kindness Day – kindness is universally appreciated so why not show some every 13 November!

 Mark Twain summarised kindness when he said it is “the language which the deaf can hear and the blind can see”.

 World Kindness Day has been recognised in many countries throughout the world for a number of years.
 Driven by The World Kindness Movement, the day involves people around the world showing that we can think about more than ourselves and make the world a better place because of it.

 In June 2010 Louise Burfitt-Dons and David Jamilly, both members of the World Kindness Movement and humanitarians, launched a Kindness Day UK.
 Their aim is to highlight good deeds done across the country.

 Everyone’s idea of kindness is different.
 Helping an elderly person cross the road, giving someone a compliment, volunteering at a local children’s charity, or distributing baked goodies in your workplace – it all counts.

 You’ll also notice a wide range of people quoted on kindness on the official homepage.
 From comedian Jo Brand to Kay Boycott at Shelter they only reinforce the significant role of kindness in a person’s life no matter who they are.